Glossary of Building Terms

 Insulation: Any material used to prevent thermal migration from outside to the inside of a structure.
 Insulation values are measured in R-values with higher being better.

-Insulation batts: Long strips of insulation material, premanufactured to specific widths to fit between wall studs, ceiling joists or rafters.
+Insulating batts: Long strips of insulation material, premanufactured to specific widths to fit between wall studs, ceiling joists or rafters.

-Insulation foam: Expanding foam insulation material sprayed directly onto the framing.
+Insulating foam: Expanding foam insulation material sprayed directly onto the framing.